-- the qualification of Certificate Level IV in Horticulture / Arboriculture, including the "Assess Trees" module, or an equivalent qualification; and - at least 3 years of field experience in assessing trees.
+- the minimum qualification AHC30820 Certificate 3 Arboriculture, including the AHCARB408 Perform ground based tree defect evaluation module; and - at least 3 years of field experience in assessing trees.

 This may be conducted by an internal or external resource.
 The assessment will confirm the likelihood of contact with an Electric Line having regard to foreseeable local conditions.
 Factors such as tree health, defects, size of failure, target potential, significance, fauna and habitat are considered in the assessment.